qwc-services/qwc-services.github.io/src/configuration/ResourcesPermissions.md

 Permissions are based on roles.
 Roles can be assigned to groups or users, and users can be members of groups.
 A special role is "public".
 The "public" role applies always, no matter whether a user is signed in or is not signed in.

-Each role can be assigned a permission for a resource.
+Roles can be assigned permission for resources.

-The `write` flag is only used for `data` resources and sets whether a data layer is read-only.
+The `write` flag is only used for `data` resources and determines whether a data layer is read-only.

 Based on the user's identity (user name and/or group name), all corresponding roles and their permissions and restrictions are collected.
 The service configurations are then modified according to these permissions and restrictions.

-Using the `permissions_default_allow` configuration setting in `tenantConfig.json`, some resources can be set to be permitted or restricted by default if no permissions are set (default: `false`).
+By using the `permissions_default_allow` configuration setting in `tenantConfig.json`, some resources can be set to be permitted or restricted by default if no permissions are set (default: `false`).
 Among affected resources are `Map`, `Layer`, `Print template`, `Viewer task`, `FeatureInfo service`, `FeatureInfo layer`.
 E.g.:

 * `permissions_default_allow=true`: all maps and layers are permitted by default
 * `permissions_default_allow=false`: maps and layers are only available if their resources and permissions are explicitly configured